 On this page:

-An ACS Certified Bachelor of Science Degree is a demanding program of study with many benefits to students.
-The curriculum consists of the foundation course work in each of the five major areas of chemistry: analytical, biochemistry, inorganic, organic, and physical chemistry.
+An ACS Certified Bachelor of Science Degree is a demanding program of study with many benefits for you.
+The curriculum consists of the foundation coursework in each of the five major areas of chemistry: analytical, biochemistry, inorganic, organic, and physical chemistry.
 The recommended chemistry courses include, a year each of general and organic chemistry, followed by quantitative analysis, applied chemical spectrometry, chemical literature and composition, physical chemistry, and instrumental analysis.
 The foundation courses are accompanied with lab experience, university general education requirements, and the possibility of undergraduate research.
-This regimen emphasizes process skills, critical thinking, verbal and written communication, working safely, collaborative teamwork, and accessing and using scientific information.
+This course of study emphasizes process skills, critical thinking, verbal and written communication, working safely, collaborative teamwork, and accessing and using scientific information.
 The thorough training and discipline are much sought after qualities by potential employers and graduate schools.

-The Bachelor of Science candidate is required to complete the chemistry, mathematics, and physics course sequences in the following program outline with this exception: CHM 4990, Special Problems in Chemistry, is not required.
-However, it is expected that the serious chemistry major will complete at least four credit hours of this research course during the senior year.
-Because the order in which science courses are taken is so important, students are advised to begin mathematics, chemistry, and physics sequences as soon as possible.
+You are required to complete the chemistry, mathematics, and physics course sequences in the following program outline with this exception: CHM 4990, Special Problems in Chemistry, is not required.
+However, it is expected that you will complete at least four credit hours of this research course during your senior year.
+Because the order in which science courses are taken is so important, you are advised to begin mathematics, chemistry, and physics sequences as soon as possible.

 View Bachelor of Science in Chemistry program information, degree requirements, and graduation planning strategy in the Academic Catalog.